MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 Changing default synchronization filter logic can change row synchronization significantly.
 Here are some best practices when making modifications:

-- Validation of custom synchronization filters should be performed in a test environment before you apply it to a production enviroment.
+- Validation of custom synchronization filters should be performed in a test environment before you apply it to a production environment.

 - Applying filter conditions to an advanced find filter will show the rows being synchronized within the for the current user.
 This is important to know when troubleshooting filter conditions that don't work correctly.